 Ironically the South African 2nd Infantry Division would themselves all become captured at the Fall of Tobruk by Rommel’s German Afrika Korps and other Axis forces on 21 June 1942.

 Note the identification patch of the South African 2nd Infantry Division on the person standing on the far right of the image.

 Not to be confused with the “capture” of Generalleutnant Johann von Ravenstein a couple of months earlier by New Zealand soldiers.
 There is a big difference between a formal surrender of forces to an opposing force, than simply been randomly ‘captured’ driving around in a staff car and taking a wrong turn as General von Ravenstein was.
 General von Ravenstein did not “surrender” himself nor did he surrender any German forces.

 Ironically General von Ravesnstien served the first part of his POW life in South Africa before been shipped of to Canada.

+Written and researched by Peter Dickens.
 Thank you to Sandy Evan Haynes for the background information and to Marc Norman for the image.

 Dear All, I’m searching for reference of my father who participated in WW2 for South Africa as an aircraft bomb fitter in North African, then later in the Italian campaign.
 His name was Johnny Johnson, or Albert Edward Johnson to be precise.